juniorsundarCasual/TGT/vault/volume-5.chapter-370.md

 ____

 The voting session lasted for precisely ten minutes.
-Each member in the audience was handed a chit of paper, and they were told to either write in Team 1 or Team 2 for whom they thought won the debate round.
-Guy wanted to take a moment to instruct the audience about how not to be unbiased in their votes, such as by not basing it on the team with the people they were familiar with and liked, or to not vote for the paper that spawned the definition but rather the arguments defending it.
+Each member of the audience was handed a chit of paper, and they were told to either write in Team 1 or Team 2 for whom they thought won the debate round.
+Guy wanted to take a moment to instruct the audience about how not to be unbiased in their votes, such as by not basing it on the team with the people they were familiar with and liked, or by not voting for the paper that spawned the definition but rather the arguments defending it.
 But he decided to leave it as is.
 The audience wasn't supposed to be the stone-hearted judge who had to evaluate each point and counterpoint down to the minutiae.
 Heck, even the existing judges couldn't manage to detach their emotions from their decisions.

 No, the audience was a gauge.
 A gauge to see how interesting and dynamic the debate was.
 There were no criteria or basis to this, apart from the apparent aura that was exuded from the stage.
 The aura of the debate is like a wave, it has ebbs and flows - akin to any combat sport.
 If the debate is interesting and able to enrapture the audience, they will also react to this ebb and flow.
 And just like the deposits that are carried by the ebbing and flowing, they will eventually settle on one side or the other for one reason or another.

-Therefore, after letting the audience follow their guts and voting for their preferred team, Guy brought the chits in and started counting them.
+Therefore, after letting the audience follow their guts and vote for their preferred team, Guy brought the chits in and started counting them.

 "This is impossible!"
 Guy bellowed in shock.
 He then poured out all the counted votes and repeated the process in a more deliberate manner.